First & Last Frost Date by UK Postcode 2026

 Midlands (Postcodes: B, CV, DE, DY, LE, NG, NN, ST, WR, WS, WV)

 Planting advice for the Midlands: The Midlands sits in the middle of the UK frost spectrum.
-Do not rush to plant out tender crops before early May — late frosts in April catch people out every year.
+Do not rush to plant out tender crops before early May, because late frosts in April catch people out every year.
 Hardy vegetables like broad beans, peas and onion sets can go in from March.
 Use our compost calculator to work out how much compost you need for spring bed preparation.
-The shorter growing season (175–195 days) means choosing faster-maturing varieties of tomatoes and squash.
+The shorter growing season (198–207 days on the table above) means choosing faster-maturing varieties of tomatoes and squash.

 Planting advice for northern England: Wait until mid-May before planting out tomatoes, courgettes and runner beans in most northern areas.
 Liverpool and the Lancashire coast are milder thanks to the Irish Sea, but the Pennine towns (Sheffield, Huddersfield, Burnley) are significantly colder due to altitude.
 Focus on cold-hardy crops: broad beans, peas, leeks, kale, calabrese and root vegetables all thrive in the north.
 For lawn repairs after winter damage, use our grass seed calculator to get the right quantity.